Love 'em and Weep

 Love 'em and Weep is a 1927 American silent comedy short film starring Mae Busch, Stan Laurel and James Finlayson, with Oliver Hardy featured in a small role.

 This is Mae Busch's first of fifteen appearances with Stan Laurel and Oliver Hardy.

-Opening Title

-Ancient Proverb—Every married man should have his fling—But be careful not to get flung too far.

 Plot

-An old flame (Mae Busch) of businessman Titus Tillsbury (James Finlayson) threatens to expose their past, destroying both his marriage and career.
-He sends his aide (Stan Laurel) to keep her away from a dinner party he and his wife are hosting that evening.
+An old flame of businessman Titus Tillsbury threatens to expose their past, destroying both his marriage and career.
+He sends his aide to keep her away from a dinner party he and his wife are hosting that evening.

 Romaine fails to do this, but temporarily smooths things by pretending Peaches is his wife.
 An incriminating photograph is disposed of, although Titus must painfully remove pieces of the glass frame from his posterior.